Adapting a Text-to-Audio Model for Room Impulse Response Generation: Proposed Method

 \subsection{VLM-driven Dataset Labeling and Prompt Generation}

 While text-RIR paired datasets are currently unavailable, several datasets provide RIRs paired with images of the corresponding room.
-We leverage these image-RIR datasets by employing a visual captioning approach with VLMs.
-First, captions are generated for each room image using Llama3.2-Vision-90B (4-bit), Qwen2.5-VL-72B-Instruct (4-bit), and Molmo2-8B.
-The VLMs are prompted to act as expert acousticians, focusing explicitly on factors governing acoustic properties, such as room geometry and surface materials.
-To ensure acoustic validity, we employ an LLM-as-a-judge framework using Llama-3.3-70B-Instruct (4-bit) to score each caption (from 1 to 5) based on its alignment with the ground-truth room metadata.
-Because geometric and material descriptions are critical for accurately rendering RIRs, especially for early reflections, we filter the dataset to maintain only images contain those informations: an image is retained only if at least two VLM captions achieve a score greater than 3.
-For the filtered samples, the highest-scoring caption is selected and combined with the room metadata via Llama-3.3-70B-Instruct (4-bit) to construct the final cohesive natural language prompt, which is paired with the corresponding RIR.
-The whole labeling pipeline is illustrated in Figure~\ref{fig:dataprocess}.
+We leverage these image-RIR datasets by employing a visual captioning approach with VLMs, similar to the recent work PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse}.
+First, captions are generated for each room image using Qwen2.5-VL-72B-Instruct-AWQ.
+The VLM is prompted to act as expert acousticians, focusing explicitly on factors governing acoustic properties, such as room geometry and surface materials.
+Captions are refined using Gemini Flash Lite to construct the final cohesive natural language prompt, which is paired with the corresponding RIR.

-Unlike the concurrent work PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} which generates prompts in diverse styles using VLMs, our pipeline produces standardized prompts in a fixed format.
-To accommodate diverse, free-form natural language inputs during user inference, we incorporate an In-Context Learning (ICL) technique inspired by recent studies demonstrating the effectiveness of ICL across diverse domains~\cite{10.5555/3495724.3495883, 11230953}.
+Unlike PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} which generates prompts in diverse styles using VLMs in their captioning pipeline, our pipeline produces standardized prompts in a fixed format.
+This standardization reduces linguistic variability across text-RIR pairs, enabling more stable model training even with a relatively limited amount of paired data.
+To accommodate diverse, free-form natural language inputs during user inference, we incorporate an In-Context Learning (ICL) technique inspired by recent studies demonstrating the effectiveness of ICL across diverse domains~\cite{11230953}.
 When a user's free-form description is given, the LLM is provided with a system prompt analogous to the image captioning phase, alongside five example pairs consisting of raw captions and their corresponding refined prompts.
 The LLM first analyzes the input to extract relevant acoustic properties, generating an intermediate caption.
-Guided by the in-context examples, the LLM then translates this intermediate representation into a final standardized prompt.
+Guided by the in-context examples, the LLM then translates this intermediate caption into a final standardized prompt.
 This approach ensures consistent and robust RIR synthesis regardless of the initial input format.
-The inference pipeline of our proposed RIR synthesis model is illustrated in Figure~\ref{fig:pipeline}.